basokant/git-intro-workshop/README.md

    4. `mkdir`
    5. `touch`, etc.

+3. Have a GitHub account (create one here: https://github.com/join)

 ### The Mental Model

 _Every committed change_ in Git is **stored as a snapshot** and referenced by a **unique hash**.